How much can I receive?

 - Getting the Care component of Disability Living Allowance

-- Is under 25 and on Income Support, income-based Jobseeker’s Allowance or Income Related ESA (assessment phase-first 13 weeks) HB only
+- Under 25 and on Income Support, income-based Jobseeker’s Allowance or Income Related ESA (assessment phase-first 13 weeks) HB only

-- Is on Work Based Training for Young People (formerly Youth Training) or is a full-time student or student nurse
+- On Work Based Training for Young People (formerly Youth Training) or is a full-time student or student nurse

 - Has been in hospital for more than 52 weeks